orstavik/JoiEvents/docs/1d2_composedEvents/3_1_0_2_Why_sequence_event_listeners.md

-# Problem: event listener sequence and control
+# Why: sequence event listeners?

 The premises for this discussion are:
 1. The existing algorithm for prioritizing and sequencing event listeners for events we call "sequencing-of-event-listeners-for-composed-true-and-false-events", or just "composed sequencing" for short.